 - When the process finished, you can see both HelloWorldSwift and Target1 under the project.
 They has the same source files because of using same template.

-- When you run the project, you can select which target to run at the top Manage Schemas drop down list as below.
+- When you run the project, you can select which target to run at the top Set the active scheme drop down list as below.

-- Also the two targets can be found under the Products folder in left project navigator.
+- Also the two target’s built binary file can be found under the Products folder in left project navigator.
 So each target is a product in Xcode.

 3. Xcode Target Source Files Introduction.